tasooshi/pukpuk/README.md

   -w WORKERS, --workers WORKERS
                         Number of concurrent workers [Default: 15] --process-timeout PROCESS_TIMEOUT
-                        Process timeout in seconds [Default: 12] --socket-timeout SOCKET_TIMEOUT
+                        Process timeout in seconds [Default: 20] --socket-timeout SOCKET_TIMEOUT
-                        Socket timeout in seconds [Default: 2] --skip-screens        Skip screen grabbing
+                        Socket timeout in seconds [Default: 3] --skip-screens        Skip screen grabbing --grabbing-attempts GRABBING_ATTEMPTS
-  -v, --version         Print version
+                        Number of screen grabbing attempts [Default: 3] -v, --version         Print version
   -d, --debug
   -q, --quiet
 ```

 ## Changelog

+### 3.2.0 (2022-08-05)

+* Improved screen capturing.
+* [NEW] CLI arguments changed, it is now possible to use multiple sources for targets, i.e. mix network range, list of URLs, hosts in a file.
+* [NEW] Several screen grabbing attempts (added argument) and a longer process timeout by default.
+Works better.
+* [NEW] If paths are provided in the URLs file, they will be hashed with md5 when saving output.
+* [NEW] HTTP request headers included with each individual file.

 ### 3.1.1 (2022-07-23)